Condition for exec hooks BEFORE or AFTER certain state

 Or not set the condition option, in this case, and hooks will be executed as is.

-#1 Updated by Ruben S. Montero about 4 years ago
+#1 Updated by Ruben S. Montero over 4 years ago

 - Status changed from Pending to Closed